wendydoog/Data-Analyst-Nanodegree-Project/Exploring Weather Trends.md

   - I used `Python` to do the rest.
 - steps:
   - I wrote some SQLs to extract the data out.
 One is the temperatures in my City (Birmingham, US) and another is the global temperatures.
 Saved as local.csv and global.csv.
-  - I used Pandas to read those .csv files in Jupyter notebook and do the moving average calculation and used the Matplotlib to plot the pictures.
+  - I used Pandas to read those .csv files in Jupyter notebook.
+  - I cleaned the NaN value by using forward replacement.
+  - I did the moving average calculation by using rolling method.
+  - I used the Matplotlib to plot the pictures.

 #### Results
 - Moving window = 5, the Trends are like